 Relative Price and Price Variation is a calculated measure that compares different provider prices within a payer’s network for a standard mix of insurance products (e.g. HMO, PPO, and Indemnity) to the average of all providers’ prices in that network.
 Commercial payers’ prices for similar services vary considerably among Massachusetts hospitals.

 Health care cost and payment trends are related to a variety of other factors, including utilization and population health.
-A broad group of these topics are brought together in our look at overall Health System Performance and in our Hospital Profiles.
+A broad group of these topics are brought together in our look at overall Health System Performance and in our Hospital Profiles sections of the website

 The report concentrates on the top 10 therapeutic classes of drugs, as ranked by total expenditures incurred during fiscal year 2015.
 These classes accounted for 71.3% of pharmacy expenditures during that time period.
 In addition to presenting average costs by therapeutic class, the report contains detailed pages for each class, showing average costs for the top five most frequently prescribed drugs within the class.
 Read more.....

 CHIA collects annual commercial health insurance premiums and premium-equivalent data from health care payers, allowing for insights into the costs borne by both Massachusetts employers and employees.
 CHIA also monitors membership concentrations, premium values scaled by full benefits, and consumer cost-sharing over time.
 Read more...

 Relative price is a calculated measure that compares different provider prices within a payer’s network for a standard mix of insurance products (e.g. HMO, PPO, and Indemnity) to the average of all providers’ prices in that network.
 Commercial payers’ prices for similar services vary considerably among Massachusetts hospitals.
 Read more